The Newt in Somerset | Great Garden Escape

-Last Saturday, I arrived at Paddington station to board the Great Western Railway with The Newt on hand to meet and greet.
-It began with a goodie bag filled with a delicious breakfast, made in their kitchens at The Newt.
+I arrived at Paddington station to board the Great Western Railway, with The Newt on hand to meet and greet.
+It began with a goodie bag filled with a delicious breakfast, made in the kitchens from The Newt.

 It was the perfect start as we fled city life for a day in the rolling landscape of Somerset, aka Cider Country.

 The day is filled with informative guided tours by the team leaders.
 Our first tour took us through the D-shaped Parabola where they grow over 260 varieties of apple.

 The garden is a contemporary take on a Baroque walled garden, incorporating a maze of apple trees from across the world, displayed by country.

 It is the little details that make this place so special, and often leave you speechless at the beauty.

 Scattered around the estate are various ‘themed gardens’.
 The Cottage Garden, inspired by Gertrude Jekyll, is particularly stunning.

 Whatever your passion, The Newt has something to get your green fingers twitching.

 The Newt is a sensory delight.
 Make sure you wear comfortable shoes so that you can enjoy the full expanse of the estate and get your step count up.

 Another highlight on the tour is the Story of Gardening Walk.
 On your way, enjoy the wonderful view looking down over the dipping pond, and then cross the deer park to the elevated walkway which takes you through the tree tops, 40 foot above the forest floor.